 To require the Assistant Secretary of Commerce for Communications and Information to carry out a grant and revolving loan program to provide funding for projects to increase the resiliency and energy efficiency of communications networks, and for other purposes.

 IN THE SENATE OF THE UNITED STATES

-Mr. Markey (for himself and Mr. Wyden) introduced the following bill; which was read twice and referred to the Committee on
+Mr. MARKEY introduced the following bill; which was read twice and referred to the Committee on

 A BILL